 Filtering is an extremely common practice among commercial brewers, but considerably less so for homebrewers.
 The two main advantages of filtering are time savings, and consistency.
-While whomever were may be content to let their mead sit for a couple months in order to allow time and gravity to settle out all the haze and other floating particles, commercial setups may not have that luxury in order to remain profitable.
+While homebrewers may be content to let their mead sit for a couple months in order to allow time and gravity to settle out all the haze and other floating particles, commercial setups often don’t have that luxury if they wish to remain profitable.
 All that space necessary to let things sit there can really add up.
 On top of the time savings, filtering your brew can really add a level of consistency.
 Racking and relying on gravity to settle out all the sediment always runs the risk of letting some of the particulate stay in the brew.
 This can happen by it getting kicked up by the racking cane, or your mead having a slight carbonation lending buoyancy to the suspended debris.

 Filtering can clear that all up nearly instantly, as well as guaranteeing that any particles larger than the filter size will be removed.
 If the filter size is small enough (<1 micron), you can even be certain that the yeast has been removed, so no re-fermentation can occur when backsweetening; Even without the use of stabilizers.